-To see how much of your quota you're using, click Usage now from the left-hand menu.
+To see how much of your quota you're using, click your app’s bundle ID in the top bar, then choose Public Database Usage in the development environment.
 You'll see a scrolling list of charts that show you how many users you have, how many requests per second they've made, how much storage data transfer you're using for assets, and how much database storage you're using.
 CloudKit shows you a solid line to represent how much you've actually used, then a dashed line to show its projections about how much you're likely to use if current trends continue.

 Note that all quota directly depends on the number of users you have – as you add more users, Apple adds more quota.
 So, the first graph directly affects all the others.